lgrealish/pands-project/README.md

 <img src = "https://github.com/lgrealish/pands-project/blob/main/Petal-length.png" alt = "Petal length" width = "450" height = "450"><img src = "https://github.com/lgrealish/pands-project/blob/main/Petal-width.png" alt = "Petal width" width = "450" height = "450">

-The histogram for the sepal length shows a bit of variation with a number of various peaks while the sepal width is more centred around the 3cm but with smaller peaks either side.
+The histogram for the sepal length shows quite a bit of variation with a number of various peaks while the sepal width is more centred around the 3cm but with smaller peaks either side.

 The histogram of the petal length shows the Iris setosa has a petal length that is much smaller than the those of the other 2 species.